-The goal of error control methods is to achieve minimum end-to-end distortion under a certain channel condition, by recovering the lost or corrupted video data, reducing or stopping error propagation, and/or masking the damage effect.
-To overcome loss due to transmission errors, various error control methods have been developed [7, 15, 14, 17].
+The goal of error control methods is to achieve minimum end-to-end distortion under certain channel conditions, by recovering the lost or corrupted video data, reducing or stopping error propagation, and/or masking the damage effect.
+To overcome loss due to transmission errors, various error control methods have been developed [8, 16, 15, 18].
 These methods can be classified into the following three categories: source coding methods, channel coding level methods, and end-to-end transport/application methods.
 Source coding level methods refer to those methods that are carried out by the video codec (encoder and decoder).
 Channel coding level methods refer to those methods that operate at the physical and link layers.1 Transport layer methods refer to end-to-end mechanisms which are codec-independent, application layer methods to those integrating source coding and transport mechanisms.

-Source coding level error control methods include error resilient encoding, interactive error control and error concealment.
+Source coding error control methods include error resilient encoding, interactive error control, and error concealment.
 Error resilient encoding injects redundancy into the bitstream.
 This redundancy may be used to detect data losses, reduce/stop error propagation, and/or assist error concealment.
-In interactive error control, wherein the encoder and decoder work cooperatively, the encoder utilizes feedback information from the decoder, e.g. correctness of pictures or parts thereof, to adjust the encoding strategy adaptively.
-For example, the feedback information can be employed in Reference Picture Selection (RPS) [14] to make the current encoded picture select correctly decoded older reference pictures for inter-picture prediction.
+In interactive error control, the encoder and decoder work cooperatively and the encoder utilizes feedback information from the decoder, e.g., correctness of pictures or parts thereof, to adjust the encoding strategy adaptively.
+For example, feedback information can be employed in Reference Picture Selection (RPS) [15] to make the current picture select a correctly decoded older reference picture for inter-picture prediction.
 Thus, error propagation due to corrupted reference pictures can be stopped.
-With-non-interactive-error concealment mechanisms, the decoder attempts to mitigate the loss impact algorithmically from adjacent regions of a frame and/or other frames.
+Withnon-interactive-error concealment mechanisms, the decoder attempts to mitigate the loss impact algorithmically from adjacent regions of a frame and/or other frames.

-Transport layer methods include retransmissions, Forward Error Correction (FEC), and interleaving [11, 8, 14].
-With retransmissions, the receiver communicates the loss of packets to the sender (using Negative Acknowledgements, NACK, but also Automatic Repeat reQuest, ARQ) and the sender responds by retransmitting the packet.
-Its design leads to an increase in end-to-end delay.
+Transport layer methods include retransmissions, Forward Error Correction (FEC), and interleaving [12, 9, 15].
+For retransmissions, the receiver communicates the loss of packets to the sender (using Negative Acknowledgements, NACK, but also Automatic Repeat reQuest, ARQ) and the sender responds by retransmitting the packet.
+This design leads to an increase in end-to-end delay.
 FEC adds repair bits to the transmitted packets to correct bit errors (particularly when used in RLC layer) or additional packets to repair packet losses.
 Both can be used to recover lost or corrupted data.
 Interleaving, in contrast, may limit the impact of burst losses, but cannot recover lost data.

-Application layer methods include Unequal Error Protection (UEP) [14, 8] and robust scheduling [3].
-UEP uses FEC [8, 19] or different video encoding [16] to selectively provide better protection to more important parts of the media stream.
+Application layer methods include Unequal Error Protection (UEP) [15, 9] and robust scheduling [4].
+UEP uses FEC [9, 20] or different video encoding [17] to selectively provide better protection to more important parts of the video bitstream.
 In robust scheduling, more important picture data is sent earlier than less important picture data, such that even during abrupt network throughput changes, such as cell handovers, a smooth playback, with possibly lower quality or frame rate, can be achieved.

-In this paper, we choose four ER mechanisms with different characteristics: NACK-based retransmissions as generic transport mechanism to cope with losses, slice size adaptation (SSA) as a transport-aware source coding mechanism without explicit feedback to minimize the impact of losses, Reference Picture Selection (RPS) as a sourcecoding mechanism with feedback to limit error propagation, and Unequal error protection (UEP) as an application layer approach without feedback.
+For this paper, we choose four ER mechanisms with different characteristics: NACK-based retransmissions as generic transport mechanism to cope with losses, slice size adaptation (SSA) as a transport-aware source coding mechanism without explicit feedback to minimize the impact of losses, Reference Picture Selection (RPS) as a sourcecoding mechanism with feedback to limit error propagation, and Unequal error protection (UEP) as an application layer approach without feedback.